dysfunctioned/CourseSpyderweb/README.md

     prerequisites and the red arrows represent unfulfilled prerequisites.
     Note: please fullscreen the Matplotlib windows to accurately view each node.
 3. For further testing, create your own student object and add courses to academichistory using the following functions:
-    - checkeligibilitycourse: checks if the student is eligible to enroll in an input course based on their academic history.
+    - check_eligibility_course: checks if the student is eligible to enroll in an input course based on their academic history.
-    - addcourseinfo: adds a Record object to the student’s academic record.
+    - add_course_info: adds a Record object to the student’s academic record.
 Raises a ValueError if the input course code is not in the dataset.

     Then, call run_example() using this student object.

 4. In addition, we have provided a few helper functions which you may find useful:
-    - checkeligibilityprogramandcheckeligibilityfocus: checks if the student is eligible to complete a computer science major/specialist/focus program based on their academic history.
+    - check_eligibility_programand and check_eligibility_focus: checks if the student is eligible to complete a computer science major/specialist/focus program based on their academic history.
-    - getrequirements: return the student’s missing requirements needed to complete a program/focus.
+    - get_requirements: return the student’s missing requirements needed to complete a program/focus.
-    - getFCEcount: calculates the total number of FCEs obtained by the student.
+    - get_FCE_count: calculates the total number of FCEs obtained by the student.

 ## References